the1lab/1lab/src/Data/Wellfounded/W.lagda.md

           no (λ w=v → x≠y (Id≃path.from (ap label w=v)))
 ```

-Conversely, suppose the two labels `x` and `y` are equal.
+On the other hand, suppose the two labels `x` and `y` are equal.
 Our next move
 is to exhaustively check that all the subtrees are equal, which is possible
-as all branching factors are finite.
+as all branching factors are finite[^1].

+[^1]: This call to `holds? (∀ bx → f bx ≡ g bx)` involves a few
+layers of instance resolution.
+Agda starts by using the `Listing→Π-dec`
+instance, which transforms the goal to `Dec (f bx ≡ g bx)`.
+We can
+then recursively use the instance we are currently writing to determine
+if `f bx ≡ g bx`: this passes the termination checker, as `f bx` and `g bx`
+are structurally recursive calls.

 However, there is a minor snag here: we want to compare equality of
 `f : B x → W A B` and `g : B y → W A B`, yet their types differ: `f`